-There is currently one property owner of one parcel in the Annexation Area.
+There are currently 4 property owners of 55 parcels in the Annexation Area.

-The Annexation Area contains 1 residence.
-Pursuant to Title 20 of the Bloomington Municipal Code, the Annexation Area is zoned primarily as RS(single family residenital).
+When fully developed, the Annexation Area will contain approximately 116 residences.
+Pursuant to Title 20 of the Bloomington Municipal Code, the Annexation Area is zoned RL for residential use.